FOREX-Risk aversion shores up yen, commodity currencies sag on declining oil

 * Dollar index steady, still in reach of 2-month high

-* Canadian dollar struggles near 6-week lows as oil slides (Changes attribution to Japan finance minister comments in paragraph 7, updates prices)
+* Canadian dollar struggles near 6-week lows as oil slides (Updates prices, adds details and quotes)

 By Shinichi Saoshiro